Founder Profile

 Corporate: Goldman Sachs (finance), Globis (organizational learning consulting)

-Global Social Enterprise: Acumen (leadership development, impact investment), UNICEF (mentoring program)
+Global Social Impact: Acumen (leadership development, impact investment), UNICEF (mentoring program for staff)

-Community Initiatives: Acumen (global volunteer management), JWN (Japanese women’s professional community in NYC)
+Community Initiatives: Acumen (global volunteer network), JWN (Japanese women’s network in NYC)

 -

-Social Constructivism – learning as co-creation through dialogue and experience
+Social Constructivism – learning through dialogue and experience

-Systems Thinking – seeing individuals within the context of larger systems
+Systems Thinking – understanding individuals in the context of larger systems

 -